This is a short but intensive QEMU-KVM tutorial

 Introduction to KVM

 Kernel-based Virtual Machine (KVM) is a virtualization solution for the Linux kernel.
 KVM is a part of the Linux Kernel since version 2.6.20 (Feb.
 2007).
-Also KVM requires a processor with hardware virtualization extension, which is meanwhile present on most desktop and server processors.
-Future Kernel versions will include KVM for ARM architecture too, making it's ubiquitous available.
+Also, KVM requires a processor with a hardware virtualization extension, which is meanwhile present on most desktop and server processors.
+Future Kernel versions will include KVM for ARM architecture too, making its ubiquitous available.

 Talking about kvm is talking about virtualization technology or about kernel modules (kvm.ko, kvm-intel.ko or kvm-amd-ko).
 Sometimes kvm is mentioned as a virtual machine but this is not correct, because kvm does not provide virtualized hardware.

-Further description assumes you have root access to your linux system.
-Following examples were tested on Linux Debian wheezey and Ubutuntu 12.04 LTS.
+The further description assumes you have root access to your Linux system.
+The following examples were tested on Linux Debian wheezy and Ubuntu 12.04 LTS.

 There is no sense to handle with kvm when underlying hardware doesn’t support Hardware-Virtualization, so check this first.

-Even if supported, HV-Virtualization is often switched of in BIOS by default.
-Let's check this also.
+Even if supported, HV-Virtualization is often switched off in BIOS by default.
+Let’s check this also.
 If virtualization is on, kvm modules should be already loaded.

 If modules are not loaded try to load them manually.